 Access to cash is being increasingly addressed by regulators across the globe.
 In Sweden, a new law requires banks to provide an adequate level of cash services.
 In the UK, the government announced plans to protect the UK’s future cash system and ensure people have easy access to cash.
-The Euro Retail Payments Board will initiate a working group.
+The The name of the European single currency adopted by the European Council at the meeting held in Madrid on 15-16 December 1995.
+See ECU.
+Retail Payments Board will initiate a working group.
 However, in many cases, these policies seem to focus primarily on slowing down the process rather than reversing the trend.

 The acceptance of cash by retailers is the third challenge.
 Shops refusing to accept cash were a marginal trend, limited to a few countries, before the Covid crisis, which has clearly accelerated during the pandemic, fueled by government and private-sector campaigns to avoid cash.
 The issue is triggering responses from both regulators and consumer organisations.

-In the US a bipartisan bill, which is in front of congress would make cash acceptance mandatory by law.
+In the US a bipartisan bill, which is in Facade, face.
+See Obverse. of congress would make cash acceptance mandatory by law.
 The Governor of the Swedish Riksbank has called for mandatory acceptance of cash.
-A case before the European Court of Justice could have important implications for the status of banknotes and coins as legal tender and the acceptance of cash.
+A case before the European Court of Justice could have important implications for the status of banknotes and coins as Money that is legally valid for the payment of debts and must be accepted for that purpose when offered.
+Each jurisdiction determines what is legal tender, but essentially it is anything which when offered (“tendered”) in payment of a debt extinguishes the debt.
+There is no obligation on the creditor to accept the tendered payment, but the act of tendering the payment in legal tender discharges the debt. and the acceptance of cash.

 A regulatory approach also requires consumer support.
 In the UK, 61% of consumers agree that shops and businesses that encourage payment for goods and services by card, are excluding people who prefer to pay by cash.
 In the US, there has been a spectacular move whereby 51 consumer organisations signed a letter supporting the Payment Choice Act which would prohibit brick-and-mortar retailers from refusing to accept cash or charging consumers more for paying with cash.
 The European Consumer Association BEUC has published a position paper calling for all retailers to be obliged to accept cash.